is padua worth visiting

 So much of Padua feels like time has stood still, and it’s part of what makes it such a beautiful place to visit in Italy.

 Whether by day or night, walks through the city center of Padua are ones full of cobbled streets, historic relics, and hidden gems.
 I highly recommend you allow yourself to meander around when you stay in Padua.
 Book a Padua walking tour to truly get to know the ins and out of the city and its rich history.
+I also like this walking tour, which let’s see you experience Padova like a local.

 Other Padua things to do